Need a belated, last-minute Christmas present on the fly? Why not give the gift of cryptocurrencies this Christmas—specifically, Bitcoin.

-Admittedly, many of your friends and family may think Bitcoins are worthless, a tulip mania, or a bubble due to collapse shortly.
+Admittedly, many of your friends and family may think Bitcoin and other cryptocurrencies are worthless, a tulip mania, or a bubble due to collapse shortly.

-Often, when Bitcoins are given as a gift—especially when it’s a small amount—the beneficiary forgets about it or keeps the coins in an insecure place (like their email inbox, dropbox, or an online note-keeping service).
+Often, when Bitcoins are given as a gift—especially when it’s a small amount—the beneficiary forgets about it or keeps the seed phrase in an insecure place (like their email inbox, Dropbox, or an online note-keeping service).

 However, when the price of Bitcoin goes up, they will remember your generous gift only to discover it to be lost, or stolen.
 The disappointment and frustration will probably turn your gift into a stressful experience that you wish you had not made.

-Instead, it’s a good idea to create ‘conditions’ to the gift.
-For example, you might state that the beneficiaries only have 2-12 months to redeem their Bitcoins, after which you will take them back.
+Instead, it’s a good idea to create ‘conditions’ for the gift.
+For example, you might tell your friend or family member that they only have 2-12 months to redeem their crypto, after which you will take them back.
 And their loss (bah humbug)!

-If you do threaten to recall the Bitcoin, it’s very important to explain how keys work, and how you can ‘take back’ the Bitcoins you gifted.
-Otherwise, it may seem very strange to gift an uncensorable irreversible cryptocurrency and be able to take it back.
+If you do threaten to recall the Bitcoin, it’s very important to explain how keys work, and how you can ‘take back’ the Bitcoin you gifted.
+Otherwise, it may seem very strange to gift an uncensorable, irreversible cryptocurrency and be able to take it back.